GymSeekr/Privacy-Policy/index.md

 ## Contact Information

 For any questions or concerns regarding the privacy policy, please send an email to Aditya Chandrasekhar and Anish Neema at gymseekr@gmail.com.

+[Check out our App Guide](app-guide.md) for a summary of GymSeekr, a guide to basic functionality, and answers to frequently asked questions.